Dartmouth-Data-Analytics-Core/Bioinformatics_workshop-Dec-2020/Day-2/02-high-performance-computing.md

 - `#PBS -M` tells the scheduler how to contact you with the information you requested in the `-m` argument
 - `cd $PBS_O_WORKDIR` tells the scheduler to put outfiles, log files and error files in the directory that you submitted your code from.
 Leaving this out will cause these files to be placed in your home directory.

-## Error mitigation
-errors with job submission - exit status what does this tell you about what happened, look in your error/output file - does it look like you would expect? stack exchange - what is it and how do yuo use it?
-Error messages, where can I find them and how do I know what they mean?
-Problem set